resir014/resir014.xyz/src/content/posts/article/2020-04-13-a-tribute-to-that-100-percent-gran-turismo-speedrun-attempt/index.md

 <!-- prettier-ignore -->
 Let's meet our team.
 First we have Tyler (aka [thebook92](https://www.twitch.tv/thebook92)), the only guy in our team that has played GT4 in the past.
 The rest, Paul (aka [another\_car\_guy](https://www.twitch.tv/another_car_guy)), Jonah (aka [feathers51564](https://www.twitch.tv/feathers51564)), and Shawn (aka [sheeniethegee](https://www.twitch.tv/sheeniethegee)), have never played GT4 until they had their practice the week before.
 So you can tell this is going to end well.

+The COVID-19 lockdown might be part of the reason this run attempt came to be, but Tyler did mention in a post-stream Q&A session that this run is what he has always wanted to do - the lockdown provided them with an opportunity to complete this run once and for all.

 <iframe src="https://clips.twitch.tv/embed?clip=TsundereAmorphousIguanaPipeHype&autoplay=false" frameborder="0" allowfullscreen="true" height="378" width="620"></iframe>

-In Gran Turismo 4, you can do races in two modes, A-Spec, where you physically drive the car, and B-Spec, where you enter the "director's mode" and let the AI take over from you, whilst also giving instructions on whether to push harder, reduce the pace a bit, or enter the pits.
-The category that they're running is No B-Spec mode, which means you can never use the B-Spec mode in your run, ever.
+In Gran Turismo 4, you can do races in two modes; A-Spec, where you physically drive the car, and B-Spec, where you enter the "director's mode" and let the AI take over from you, whilst also giving instructions on whether to push harder, reduce the pace a bit, or enter the pits.
+In this mode you can also run the game at up to 3x speed, which can drastically reduce the time to complete a race.
+However, the category that they're running is No B-Spec mode, which means you can never use the B-Spec mode in your run, ever.

 There's a reason why there are four people attempting this, because they're doing it in shifts.
 Of course, gaming for 230 hours solo, in one sitting, is not particularly good for your health.
-So to balance the load between them, they swap with each other after a certain number of hours.
+So to balance the load between them, they swap with each other after a certain number of hours, or if someone needs a break.
 This is normally done in real-life racing as well, and is normally called a "stint".

 This became more handy during the endurance races.
 Normally, races in Gran Turismo don't take that long, so that one person could take a number of races in one single stint.
 But with the endurance races going for up to 24 real, in-game hours, there could be multiple driver swaps throughout these races.